-The thirteen Ice Lords are minor deities, unknown to must people and do not having much to do with this portion of the world.
-Divining the nature of the rune on the front door requires a successful intelligence check (CL 12) by someone who could know such things or a bard (CL 10).
-Knowing the names requires a second intelligence check.
-Uttering them properly requires a wisdom check (CL 9).
+The thirteen Ice Lords are minor deities, unknown to must people and do not have much to do with this portion of the world.
+Divining the nature of the rune on the front door requires a successful intelligence (arcana, history or religion) check (DC 20).
+Knowing the names requires a second intelligence check (DC 15).
+Uttering them properly requires a wisdom check (DC 20).